ryanvanrooyen/csscrape/README.md

 ```

 ### csscrape uses simple json and css to describe how you want your data
-Example - Same as previous, but grabbing the first 2 packages and their details:
+Example - Same as above, but get only the first 2 packages and their details:

 ```js
 var scraper = require('csscrape')();